How to Buy Auto Transport Leads

 - Bear in mind that most deals often close weeks later.

 - Take as many leads as you can handle.
 The more you process, the more money you’ll make.

 - The industry runs 24/7, and so should you.
 Statistics show the best leads come thru in the evenings and on weekends.
 It’s simple… there’s less brokers competing for them during those hours.
-Furthermore the average target customer works 9-5, so it makes sense to call them when they are off work.
+Furthermore the average target customer works 9-5 M-F, so it makes sense to contact them when they are off work.

 How to Fail

 Everyone thinks they’re a winner.
 The odds are already stacked against you along with the age old fact that 80% of businesses in general fail.
 So don’t make it worse.
 Companies exhibiting the following practices are often forced to close their doors within 3 months.